James P. Tuite retired from the partnership at the end of 2016.

 Mr. Tuite’s representative matters include:

-- defending a large international holding company in an ongoing federal court action in which plaintiff seeks more than $1 billion based on claims of breach of contract and fiduciary duty, promissory estoppel and misappropriation of trade secrets; all claims denied on summary judgment
+- defense of a large international holding company in an action filed in the Southern District of New York seeking more than $1 billion based on claims of breach of contract and fiduciary duty, promissory estoppel and misappropriation of trade secrets; all claims denied on summary judgment

-- defending a major integrated oil company against Sherman Act claims alleging monopolization and attempted monopolization of the market for purchasing and transporting Alaska North Slope natural gas and against Clayton Act claims challenging the lawfulness of a series of oil company mergers; district court granted motion to dismiss
+- defense of a major international oil company against Sherman Act claims alleging monopolization and attempted monopolization of the market for purchasing and transporting Alaska North Slope natural gas, and against Clayton Act claims challenging the lawfulness of a series of mergers; all claims dismissed before trial

 Mr. Tuite serves on the Executive Committee of the Council for Court Excellence, a nonprofit civic organization that works to improve the administration of justice in the local and federal courts in Washington, D.C.